auris48/IMS-2/README.md

 Coverage: 34%
-# Project Title
+# IMS-Starter Project

-One Paragraph of project description goes here
+In this project I was tasked to create a CRUD application that allows the user to create, read, update and delete order, items and customers.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites